tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.nn.atrous_conv2d.md

 the amount of computation.

-For a description of atrous convolution and how it can be used for dense feature extraction, please see: (Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs)[http://arxiv.org/abs/1412.7062].
+For a description of atrous convolution and how it can be used for dense feature extraction, please see: [Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs](http://arxiv.org/abs/1412.7062).
-The same operation is investigated further in (Multi-Scale Context Aggregation by Dilated Convolutions)[http://arxiv.org/abs/1511.07122].
-Previous works that effectively use atrous convolution in different ways are, among others, (OverFeat: Integrated Recognition, Localization and Detection using Convolutional Networks) [http://arxiv.org/abs/1312.6229] and (Fast Image Scanning with Deep Max-Pooling Convolutional Neural Networks) [http://arxiv.org/abs/1302.1700].
+The same operation is investigated further in [Multi-Scale Context Aggregation by Dilated Convolutions](http://arxiv.org/abs/1511.07122).
+Previous works that effectively use atrous convolution in different ways are, among others, [OverFeat: Integrated Recognition, Localization and Detection using Convolutional Networks](http://arxiv.org/abs/1312.6229) and [Fast Image Scanning with Deep Max-Pooling Convolutional Neural Networks] (http://arxiv.org/abs/1302.1700).
 Atrous convolution is also closely related to the so-called noble identities in multi-rate signal processing.

 There are many different ways to implement atrous convolution (see the refs